chriscauley/org/book/book.md

   Marx lit up with an almost human grin.
 "You really don't give us enough empathy, Kelly.
 We really are more alike than you think.
 Sure we dolls were born with a vastly different biology than yours, but our hardware architecture is virtally the same.
 We were raised with a certain... intimacy of the information around us, but you could still do most anything we could."

   Vickie walked over and put her hand on Kelly's arm.
-"We can't send your body back, and most of your individuality is permanently hardwired," she paused to meet Kelly's gaze, gently smiling as only can an old friend.
+"We [can't] send your body back, and most of your individuality is permanently hardwired," she paused to meet Kelly's gaze, gently smiling as only can an old friend.
 "But the part of you that you consider most... 'you'...
 Freud's ego, the Christian's soul, the programmer's self...
 The essence that makes you who you are is just an abstraction layer on top of a million other abstraction layers ending in neurons and electrical impulses.
 That is software and RAM and we should be able to transfer along into a qbit stream."

+[can't] # Mention earlier that she suspects this AS of using conjunctions to appear more human and friendly.

   After a long pause Marx stepped forward and Kelly, paranoid Kelly, concluded that all of his manerisms were set to get her attention.
 This was obviously his realm of expertise.
 "With your permission I would like to put you under, lift off the top layer of the meta-ego, and send it back to Earth."
 His grin widened at her shock.
-"Of course we'd like more time to train you but.
+"Of course we'd like more time to train you but...
 We think by suspending your main processes-" She pulled back at these words, too afraid to even ask the wikis what he meant.
 He stepped closer and grabbed her with both hands.
 His grasp was friendly, sincerely so.
 In his eyes he showed that he was on her side.
 "Lost in a trance, we can send you to Earth.
 You will be put in a doll and introduced to AI who we think you can prove your worth to.
 They cannot harm you under law and we believe you can win them over with your case."
 He grasped her hands firmly and drew them together.
 "But we cannot do any of this without the highest level of conscent.
 Every accesible part of your soul needs to be reached to be sent to Earth, so we need you to trust us."

   "And I can trust you not to just botch the job and psychically lobotomize me?"
 Her voice trembled with the fear that she would even consider such a thing.